PetrKryslUCSD/MeshCore.jl/README.md

 ## News

+- 07/06/2020: Exports have been added to facilitate use of the library.
 - 05/14/2020: Changed storage of attribute data.
 - 05/07/2020: Simplified management of attributes.
 - 04/17/2020: The paper describing the library has been submitted.